ibm-messaging/mqldt/README.md

 Support for up to 10 QM is provided, although only a single block size can be executed per test.

-## Docker
+## Container image (docker/podman)
 There is a repo that builds a dockerized version of mqldt called [mqldt-c](https://github.com/ibm-messaging/mqldt-c).

-The automatic built image from that repo is available [here](https://hub.docker.com/r/stmassey/mqldt) and can be pulled with the following command:
+The built image from that repo is available [here](https://quay.io/stmassey/mqldt) and can be pulled with the following command:
 ```
-docker pull stmassey/mqldt
+docker pull quay.io/stmassey/mqldt
 ```